Cosine similarity in search engine optimization

 graph for cosine similarity calculation

-The measurement always arranges from -1 to 1, where 1 shows that the vectors are similar while the -1 shows that the vectors are opposite of each other or totally dissimilar.
+The measurement always arranges from -1 to 1, where 1 shows that the vectors are similar while the -1 shows that the vectors are opposite of each other or totally not similar.

 So when it comes to words, a cosine similarity of 0.5 indicates a moderate level of similarity between words, meaning they share some common features or terms but are not identical.